PlanQK/planqk-platform-docs/src/docs/service-platform/pricing.md

 | Rigetti Aspen-M | € 0.0007 / shot | € 0.60 / task  |
 | OQC Lucy        | € 0.0007 / shot | € 0.60 / task  |

+**Pricing example:**
 A scientist runs a quantum algorithm on the Rigetti Aspen-M quantum computer.
 This task includes 10,000 repeated shots of the same circuit design.
 The cost to run this task includes a per-task charge of €0.60, plus 10,000 shots at a per-shot price of €0.0007.

 The cost to run this algorithm:

 - Task charges: 1 task x €0.60 / task = €0.60
 - Shots charges: 10,000 shots x €0.0007 / shot = €7.00

 Total charges: €0.60 + €7.00 = €7.60

 ## Marketplace Fees